-Small color tabs or labels can improve content organization and readers’ ability to skim your email.
+Small color tabs or labels can improve content organization, helping readers skim your email.
 We’ve seen quite a few brands consistently use this technique to add order to both text and image content.
-One of the great things about these small splashes of color is that they’re not images.
+One of the great things about these small splashes of color in email is that they’re not images.
 Using an HTML background color means they’ll always show up.

 3. Go all in on a color scheme

-Complement the photos in your email by reflecting their colors in your headers and call-to-action buttons.
+Complement the photos in your email by reflecting their colors in your headers and CTA buttons.
 This is a great technique for product emails.
 The approach unifies the aesthetic of the email and offers a cohesive, contemporary look.
 You can even match the exact HTML color from an image or graphic by using a quick web tool like HTML color codes.
-Here’s an example from Beats by Dre:
+Here’s an example from Draper James:

 4. Add color blocks to your photo collage

 Mix up your email’s photo gallery by adding text blocks with flat HTML background colors.
-The approach breaks up images, adds a sense of cohesion to photos, and is perfect for demonstrating a process, like in this example from Brit + Co:
+The approach breaks up images and adds a sense of cohesion to photos, like in this example from Michael’s.

-But make sure the color blocks are plain text with background colors (not images) to improve your text-to-image ratio.
-And, make it responsive!
-Read our tutorial on how to make a responsive infographic in email.
+Make sure the color blocks are plain text with background colors (not images) to improve your text-to-image ratio.
+And don’t forget to make it responsive!

 5. Divide content with color